ml4ai/ASKEM-model-COmplexVID-19/README.md

 strings) to English.
 The translation was performed by Clayton T. Morrison (github: cl4yton, email: claytonm@arizona.edu)
 (with heavy use of Google Translate) in April 2022.
-Everything else maintains the original implementation up to the time of the fork.
-All acknowledgements should still reference the original paper and acknowledge the author Leonard F. S. Scabini.
+Everything else maintains the original implementation up to the time of the fork (April 15, 2022).
+All acknowledgements should still reference the original paper and acknowledge the author *Leonard F. S. Scabini*.

 ### Comment notation